Conflict Resolution in Management

 💡 Instead: Slow down.
 Facilitate a real conversation.
 Get to the heart of the matter.

-Remote Work Environments Can Increase Friction
+How Remote Work Can Increase Friction

-According to the Society for Human Resource Management (SHRM), 81 percent of remote professionals have experienced workplace conflict.
+81% of remote professionals have experienced workplace conflict.
 When you’re not sharing a physical space with your coworkers, you can easily miss out on the subtle signals of conflict on the horizon: raised eyebrows, tense posture, the “Can we talk?” in the hallway moment.

 Relationships are harder to build remotely, and misunderstandings are bound to brew.